 - Even when doctors do test for B12 deficiency, there are some major problems with the regular blood test, as you’ll see in a moment.

 - Before testing for B12 levels, doctors often look for macrocytosis (enlarged red blood cells), but this is the last, advanced stage of B12 deficiency.
-Only about 60% of B12 deficiency patients show them, and at that point, some of the damage can’t be reversed.
+Only about 60% of B12 deficiency patients are macrocytic, and at that point some of the damage can’t be reversed.
 Even neurological signs and symptoms – which indicate severe B12 deficiency – may be present despite having normal red blood cells.

-- Doctors tend to assume that the neurological effects of B12 deficiency, like tremors, falling, or cognitive decline, are all part of normal aging.
-Therefore, elderly people, who are at the highest risk for B12 deficiency, aren’t even tested.
-Sometimes they don’t blame the symptoms on aging, but on other co-existing medical conditions.
-Similarly, mental health patients or pregnant or breastfeeding women, groups that are at real risk of B12 deficiency, aren’t tested as well.
+- Doctors tend to assume that the neurological effects of B12 deficiency, like tremors, falling, or cognitive decline, are all part of the normal process of aging.
+Thus, elderly people, who are at the highest risk of B12 deficiency, aren’t even tested.
+Sometimes, they don’t blame the symptoms on aging, but rather on other co-existing medical conditions.
+Similarly, mental health patients and pregnant or breastfeeding women, groups who are at real risk of B12 deficiency, aren’t tested either.

 - It is probable that research simply tends to gravitate towards where the potential for profit is.
-Simply put, there’s more money to be made treating B12 deficiencies with their resulting neurological damage that demands complex medicines, rather than preventing them in the first place.
-It’s only natural that research would go that direction.
-This may lead to doctors being so unbelievably misinformed.
+Simply put, there’s more money to be made treating B12 deficiencies with the resulting neurological damage that demands complex medicines, rather than preventing them in the first place.
+It’s only natural that research funds would go that direction, leading doctors to being so unbelievably misinformed.

 Vitamin B12 Deficiency Tests

-- It accounts for inactive B12 analogues as well.
-The test measures the total amount of B12 in the blood, not distinguishing between active B12 (transcobalamin II) and inactive analogues (transcobalamin I and III).
-Inactive B12 may represent as much as 80% of your blood levels.
-So even though your results may look normal, you may still be deficient if a large portion of your B12 is inactive, which is unusable.
+- It measures all circulating B12, not distinguishing active B12 (transcobalamin II) from unusable, inactive analogues (transcobalamin I and III).
+Inactive B12 may represent as much as 90% of your total levels.
+So, even if your results are within the normal range, you may still be deficient if a large portion of your B12 is inactive.
+Imagine looking at a fuel gauge of a petrol car, indicating the tank is full.
+However, if the tank was topped up with diesel, the engine would come to shuddering halt.

 - The typical B12 test uses a competitive binding luminescence assay.
 It gives false high results in 22-35% of patients, depending on the machine.